Abel-G/alx-higher_level_programming/README.md

-This is javascript Objects, Scopes and Closures project
+This is high level programing with python JS etc ..